 Most draught proofing materials are cheap and widely available from any DIY store.
 The quality of the material will affect its performance and durability, so try to choose products which meet the standard BS 7386.
 This may be indicated on the product label.

 There are several specialised types of material, including foams, brushes, sealants, strips and shaped sections of plastic and rubber, so read the packaging and choose carefully.
 You can get further information from the Draught Proofing Advisory Association.
-See grants section for information on draft proofing grants available.

 It's easy to make a draught proofing door snake.
 You can use any old material and it will help make your rooms warmer.